IRS Section 409A

 Therefore, it’s better to spend time to find a suitable 409A provider to help you with your company valuation.
 In fact, for you to get the safe harbor status, you will need to have the 409A valuation performed by an independent third-party company.

-What is 409a Safe Harbor?
-Types and Working
+What is 409A Safe Harbor and Its Types

 • Binding Formula Presumption